Media and tech are key drivers of change in public relations

 ‘VR can help brands of all kinds from fashion, tourism, hospitality, sport and everything in between.
 Social media will play a part in supporting the rise of AI, AR and VR and will likely serve as the platform on which new services are launched.’

 The opportunity is there for PR – we just need to take it

-Many of the themes are consistent with Dr Jon White’s book How to Understand and Manage Public Relations published in 1991.
+Many of the themes are consistent with Dr Jon White’s book How to Understand and Manage Public Relations (external link) published in 1991.
 Twenty-five years on, public relations is experiencing something of a resurgence in confidence thanks to technology and new forms of media.

 Professionals recognize that if public relations is to be taken seriously as a management discipline, they need to close their competency gaps in order to provide strategic advice at management level.